crossplane/docs/content/master/concepts/_index.md

 description: Understand Crossplane's core components
 ---

-Crossplane extends Kubernetes allowing Kubernetes to create and manage resources external to Kubernetes.
+Crossplane extends Kubernetes allowing it to create and manage resources external to the Kubernetes cluster.
 Crossplane enables platform engineers to create custom APIs and abstractions combining both native Kubernetes resources and cloud resources under a single control plane.

+With custom APIs, the platform users, like developers, don't need to know any details about the underlying resources or requirements.

+The platform users only need to know the details exposed by the platform, like `big` or `small` or `US` or `EU`.
+Platform users don't need to know any details about the underlying provider like instance type or region names.

 Crossplane uses multiple core components to manage the various elements of building and managing external resources through Kubernetes.